 Dr Jane Goodall

-Jane Goodall, the iconic primatologist and U.N.
-Messenger of Peace, is equally committed to the welfare of companion animals.
-Her favourite animals, in fact - are actually dogs.
-Jane maintains that her childhood companion, a dog called Rusty, was one of her greatest teachers.
+Dr. Jane Goodall DBE (1934-2025), the legendary primatologist and U.N.
+Messenger of Peace, dedicated her life to animal welfare—and her favourite animals were dogs.
+She credited her childhood companion, Rusty, as one of her greatest teachers.
 "He proved to me that animals have minds, personalities and feelings.
-This gave me great strength in my convictions and work with chimpanzees".
+This gave me great strength in my convictions and work with chimpanzees."

-In July 1960, at the age of 26, Jane Goodall traveled from England to what is now Tanzania and bravely entered the little-known world of wild chimpanzees.
-She was equipped with nothing more than a notebook and a pair of binoculars.
-But with her unyielding patience and characteristic optimism, she won the trust of these initially shy creatures, and she managed to open a window into their sometimes strange and often familiar-seeming lives.
+In July 1960, at age 26, Jane travelled from England to Tanzania and entered the world of wild chimpanzees armed with only a notebook and binoculars.
+With patience and optimism, she won their trust and opened a window into their lives, revolutionising our understanding of animal intelligence and emotion.

 "This is me with Astro, lurcher, family dog.
 It is a big sadness in my life - I cannot have my own dog any longer because I travel so much.
 Fortunately at our family home there are always dogs, and one always bonds with me"